Boundary representations of hyperbolic groups: The geometric setting

 In particular, this theorem implies that the quasi-conformal measures associated to different choices of $\epsilon$ are equivalent, so the above considerations lead to a unique measure class on $\bd X$ (in fact a class of the finer relation of equivalence with Radon-Nikodym derivatives bounded away from $0$ and $\infty$), depending only on the metric $d$, called the \emph{Patterson-Sullivan class}.
 Also, by Ahlfors regularity, the boundary has no isolated points.

-We say that a measure class preserving action of a group $G$ on a measure space $(X,\nu)$ is \emph{doubly ergodic}, if the induced diagonal action of $G$ on $(X^2,\mu^2)$ is ergodic.
+We say that a measure class preserving action of a group $G$ on a measure space $(X,\nu)$ is \emph{doubly ergodic}, if the induced diagonal action of $G$ on $(X^2,\nu^2)$ is ergodic.
 In the classification of the boundary representations, double ergodicity of Patterson-Sullivan measures will be crucial.
 This result is known to experts, but apparently the proof has never been written down.
-It was communicated to us by Uri Bader that the full proof will appear in the forthcoming paper \cite{Bader2014}, joint with Alex Furman.
+It was communicated to us by Uri Bader that the full proof of a stronger property called \emph{double isometric ergodicity} will appear in a forthcoming joint paper with Alex Furman \cite{Bader2014}.
+We include the proof of double ergodicity, based on the ideas explained to us by Bader and Furman, in Appendix~\ref{sec:double-ergod-patt-1}.